hbendale/api-interface/training/README.md

     200 Welcome DiveIn

-if the parameter 'name' is omitted a status code 404 is expected
+if the query parameter 'name' is omitted a status code 404 is expected

-usefull link for fastapi: https://fastapi.tiangolo.com/tutorial/path-params/
+usefull link for fastapi: https://fastapi.tiangolo.com/tutorial/query-params/